-This page signposts some sources of useful information, support and advice regarding eating disorders.
+This page signposts some sources of useful information and support regarding eating disorders.

 When accessing services and support, it is likely that you’ll need to share information about the PDA profile of autism and what approaches are helpful with PDA with all the people (including clinicians) you are in contact with – please feel free to print off or send links to any of the information on our website.
 We’ve also put together some PDA-related suggestions for healthcare passports.